 The Surgical Process

 The goal of osseous surgery is to reduce pockets, recontour compromised bone, and remove damaged tissue.
-Ideally, Dr. Yokoyama will eliminate infection, remove decay, and prevent potential future damage that would occur if left untreated.
+Ideally, Dr. Bembey will eliminate infection, remove decay, and prevent potential future damage that would occur if left untreated.

 What is Bone Grafting